shenmengyuan/Yun-Gui_plateau_lake/README.md

 If you use this analysis pipeline, please cite:

-> Shen M, Li Q, Ren M, Lin Y, Wang J, Chen L, Li T and Zhao J. (2019) Trophic Status is Associated withCommunity Structure and Metabolic Potential of Planktonic Microbiota in Plateau Lakes.
+> Shen M, Li Q, Ren M, Lin Y, Wang J, Chen L, Li T and Zhao J. (2019) Trophic Status is Associated with Community Structure and Metabolic Potential of Planktonic Microbiota in Plateau Lakes.
 Front.Microbiol.
 10:2560. doi:10.3389/fmicb.2019.02560